isomerpages/mti-osir/_resources/Frequently Asked Questions/Obligations of Investors or Owners of Designated Entities.md

 <br>The default obligations are:</p>
 <ul>
 <li>
-<p>Notifying the Minister within 7 days after becoming a 5% controller of
+<p>Notifying the Minister within seven calendar days after becoming a 5%
-a designated entity; and</p>
+controller of a designated entity; and</p>
 </li>
 <li>
 <p>Seeking the Minister’s approval before becoming a 12%, 25%, or 50% controller